Watch our video to find out about what’s involved:

 Government departments and agencies, such as the NHS, routinely collect administrative records about all of us to help plan and provide services.

 We would like to add information from health, education and social care records about you and your child to your study responses.
 This makes the study even more useful for researchers and policymakers, who will use this information to improve public services for everyone.
-This will be covered as part of your interview.
+This was covered as part of your interview.

 Find out more by clicking the ‘Adding more information about you’ button below.